 Joe Shoenfeld, Director

-In 2009, the PVGrows Finance Working Group was formed to develop economic opportunities in the agricultural and food system sectors of the Pioneer Valley of Massachusetts.
+2009: The PVGrows Network formed the PVGrows Finance Working Group to develop economic opportunities in the agricultural and food system sectors of the Pioneer Valley of Massachusetts.
 Small- and mid-sized enterprises, particularly food-based businesses, face unique challenges in identifying suitable sources of capital and business assistance.
 The Finance Working Group’s initial efforts focused on identifying solutions for post-harvest agricultural infrastructure, developing financing options for local farm businesses and identifying business assistance and technical resources.

-The PVGrows Loan Fund launched in 2010.
+2010: The first iteration of a local food system loan fund, the PVGrows Loan Fund, was launched with capital provided by local foundations.
 The pilot provided loans up to $250,000 to Pioneer Valley businesses involved in the local food economy, as well as access to business development assistance through member organizations.

-The PVGrows Investment Fund’s community investment offering launched in October 2015, and is based, in large part, on this pilot version.
+2015: The PVGrows Investment Fund’s community investment offering launched in October 2015, and is based, in large part, on the pilot version.

 Support for the PVGrows Investment Fund is provided by: